Last Updated on

 Therefore, it is a key hormone in helping to maintain body weight and the right amount of fat mass, within the body.

-Research has indicated that a prolonged reduced calorie intake will lower leptin levels by around 25% and this can lead to overeating and weight gain.
+Research has indicated that a prolonged reduced calorie intake will lower leptin levels by around 25% .
+This can lead to overeating and weight gain.

 In addition, ghrelin which is a peptide hormone is made predominantly in the stomach and can stimulate hunger.

-Sustained low calorie diets and high intensity exercise over a length period of time, can lead to weight gain and an increase in body mass.
+Sustained low-calorie diets and high-intensity exercise over a longer period of time, can lead to weight gain and an increase in body mass.
 This has been partly attributed to an increase in ghrelin levels within the body.

-Therefore, you start to enter into a vicious cycle of holding onto the unwanted body fat and your body also enters into a catabolic state.
+Therefore, you start to enter into a vicious cycle of holding onto the unwanted body fat.
+Your body also enters into a catabolic state.